 Always ask your GP for advice and read the patient information leaflet that comes with your medicine.

-Your GP may not prescribe calcium-channel blockers if you’re pregnant or breastfeeding, have recently had a heart attack or certain other conditions, or are taking beta-blockers.
+Your GP may not prescribe calcium-channel blockers if you’ve recently had a heart attack or taking beta-blockers.
+Or, if you’re pregnant or breastfeeding.
 Talk to your GP for more advice.

 Side-effects are the unwanted effects of taking a medicine.
 This section doesn’t include every possible side-effect of calcium-channel blockers.
 Please read the patient information leaflet that comes with your medicine for more information.

-Calcium-channel blockers slow down your heart (especially the medicines verapamil and diltiazem) and can cause headaches, constipation, flushing of your face and fluid retention, especially around your ankles.
+Calcium-channel blockers can slow down your heart (especially verapamil) and can cause headaches, constipation, flushing of your face and fluid retention, especially around your ankles.

-Some calcium-channel blockers can be affected if you eat grapefruit or drink grapefruit juice so that the medicine is absorbed by your body at a different rate.
-Check with your GP or pharmacist whether you can still have grapefruit with the type of calcium-channel blocker you have been prescribed.
+Some calcium-channel blockers can be affected if you eat grapefruit or drink grapefruit juice.
+This can cause the medicine to be absorbed by your body at a different rate.
+Check with your pharmacist to see if you can still have grapefruit with your calcium-channel blocker.

-The main types of calcium-channel blockers are shown in the table.
+The main types of calcium-channel blockers are shown in the table below.

 |Generic names||Examples of common brand names|